davdroman/MultiModal/README.md

 }
 ```

-## Try it out!

-MultiSheet supports [Arena](https://github.com/finestructure/Arena) to effortlessly test this library in a playground before you decide to take it for a spin in your own project.

-Simply [install Arena](https://github.com/finestructure/Arena#how-to-install-arena) and run `arena davdroman/MultiSheet` in your terminal.

 ## Disclaimer

-MultiSheet does not enable "nested" sheets; it just enables multiple sheets appearing within a view body **one at a time**.
-For this reason, it's recommended that your sheets' presentation be dependant on a source of truth that ensures only one of them is presented at any given time.
+MultiModal does not enable "nested" modals; it just enables multiple modals appearing within a view body **one at a time**.
+For this reason, it's recommended that your modal presentation be dependant on a source of truth that ensures only one of them is presented at any given time.

-Hopefully Apple will introduce support for multiple sheets in a future iteration of SwiftUI, rendering this library unnecessary.
+Hopefully Apple will introduce support for multiple modals in a future iteration of SwiftUI, rendering this library unnecessary.